kinsorick-test-assignments/appbooster-assignment-1/README.md

 ## 🇬🇧 English

 ### Overview
-**AppBooster** is a single‑page application built with **plain JavaScript, HTML and CSS**.
+**AppBooster Test Assignment** is a single‑page application built with **plain JavaScript, HTML and CSS**.
 It showcases a modern glass‑morphism UI, hash‑based client‑side routing, a lightweight reactive state manager, and a real‑time currency‑conversion service.

 The project is deliberately **framework‑free** – all rendering, routing and state handling are handcrafted.